LuxProvide/QuantumFPGA/docs/intro.md

     === "HPC FPGA Cards"
-        * **Purpose**: Designed for high-performance computing (HPC) applications, focusing on accelerating compute-intensive tasks.
+        * **Purpose**: Designed for High-Performance Computing (HPC) applications, focusing on accelerating compute-intensive tasks.
         * **Design**: Typically more powerful, with higher logic capacity, memory, and bandwidth capabilities.
 They often come with specialized cooling solutions and are designed to be mounted in server racks.
         * **Performance**: Optimized for tasks such as data center operations, machine learning, financial modeling, and large-scale scientific computations.
         * **Cost**: Generally more expensive due to their advanced features and high-performance capabilities.
-        * **Target Audience**: Aimed at professionals in industries requiring significant computational power, such as data scientists, researchers, and engineers in high-performance computing sectors.
+        * **Target Audience**: Aimed at professionals in industries requiring significant computational power, such as data scientists, researchers, and engineers in High-Performance Computing sectors.
         * **Specifications**:
             - Logic Cells: 2,073,000
             - Block RAM: 239.5 Mb